Home

 The aim of the UK forensic psychology course page is to provide a detailed directory of courses available throughout the country.

-If you know of a UK forensic psychology course that isn't listed here, I'd be very grateful if you'd provide me with the details via the contact me menu button on the left.
+If you know of a UK forensic psychology degree course that isn't listed here, I'd be very grateful if you'd provide me with the details via the contact me menu button on the left.

-University of Abertay, Dundee:
+University of Abertay, Dundee

 BSc (Hons) Forensic Psychobiology: